What is Start Up Relief for Entrepreneurs (SURE)?

-You need to have mainly PAYE income in the previous 4 years
+You have mainly PAYE income in the previous 4 years

 PAYE income refers to income through full-time or part-time employment.
 Even though you need to have PAYE income in the previous 4 years, you can make a SURE claim based on the PAYE paid in the previous 6 years.

-You need to make an investment into the company by purchasing new shares
+Invest cash in the new company by purchasing new shares

 The minimum investment under the scheme is €250 and the maximum investment is €100,000 per year.
 You need to purchase new shares in a company which means they cannot be transferred from a different shareholder to you.

-You must hold at least 15% of the issued share capital
+Hold at least 15% of the issued share capital in the new company

 15% of the issued share capital must be held for 12 months after the issue of shares.
 If your company has not started to trade, the 12-month holding period starts when the company begins to trade.